Putin's confident victory met with muted reaction from the West

 MOSCOW — Congratulations poured in from around the world as Russian President Vladimir Putin celebrated his landslide election win on Monday.
 But one group was notably silent: some of the heads of the West's leading democracies.

-With 99.84 percent of the votes counted Monday morning, Putin won with a resounding 76.6 percent — nearly 65 percent ahead of his closest rival, the Communist Party's Pavel Grudinin, and bettering his own result from 2012 by 13 percent.
+With 99.84 percent of the votes counted by Monday morning, Putin won with a resounding 76.6 percent — nearly 65 percentage points ahead of his closest rival, the Communist Party's Pavel Grudinin, and bettering his own result from 2012 by 13 percentage points.

 Chinese President Xi Jinping, an ally of the Russian government, sent a congratulatory message to Putin, and added that the current China-Russia partnership is "at the best level in history," according to the official Xinhua News Agency.